 The development community is proposing to delete the average lot area row because a minimum and maximum lot size is stated.
 Staff is not in support because the average lot size is needed for a short plat or subdivision to comply with the zoning.
-If the average lot size is stricken, there could be multiple lots the minimum size which would fit into a different zoning.
+If the average lot size is stricken, there could be multiple lots the minimum lot size permitted which would fit into a different zoning designation.